crums-io/skipledger/docs/sldg_manual.md

 Without this salting, it would not be possible to safely redact column values in morsels.

+#### Secret

-_Note the random seed salt is must be kept secret!_ Failing to do so might leak your ledger's secrets.
-Also, don't lose it: the ledger's hashes are useless without it.
+_Note the random seed salt must be kept secret!_  There is never a reason to disclose it to anyone: not even an auditor.
+Failing to do so might leak your ledger's values.
+Also, **don't lose it**: the ledger's hashes are useless without this secret.

 ### Hash Ledger